 Business News of Monday, 31 December 2018

-Meanwhile, Graphic Online is reporting that the government is set to announce a GH?2 billion bailout package for some six indigenous banks to enable them to meet the recapitalization deadline.
+The government is to announce a GHC2 billion bailout package for some six indigenous banks to enable them to meet the Bank of Ghana (BoG) deadline on recapitalisation, which expires today, December 31.